What Are LLM Embeddings?

 Conclusions

-Large Foundational Models (LFMs) and Large Language Models (LLMs) are driving advancements in AI, particularly in natural language processing, image recognition, and audio processing.
+Large Foundation Models (LFMs) and Large Language Models (LLMs) are driving advancements in AI, particularly in natural language processing, image recognition, and audio processing.
 The strength of these models lies in their structure and the way information flows through their components, including tokenization, embeddings, attention mechanisms, pre-training, and transfer learning.